Welcome to Year 3 and 4

 - addition and subtraction methods both written and mental

-In R.E. we aim to answer the following question:
+In R.E. we aim to answer the following question: Why and how do different faiths use prayer?

 Art & Design technology

 Children are taught Music every Monday afternoon by Mr Wright.
+They will be learning to play the violin.

 Children receive a set of spellings each Thursday.
 Children will also be expected to learn their times tables and may be given additional pieces of classwork.
 Please check your child's reading folder regularly.
-Some weeks Madame Ray may give the children some French homework.